CA-APM/docker-TimImage_builder/README.md

 Container, and a script to enter the container.

 The TIM software will be installed in unattended mode using the defaults as provided by the **CA_AUTOMATION**.

 #### Usage Instructions

-Every time the `TIMImage_builder.sh` is executed, a CentOS 6.8 OS image is built, a complete RPM update is performed prior TIM installation providing the most up to date and secure environment for the TIM process to run in.
+Every time the `TIMImage_builder.sh` is executed, a CentOS 6.8 OS image is built, a complete RPM update is performed before the actual TIM installation, providing an up to date and secure environment for the TIM process to run in.

-_Note: A cron-job is also running inside the TIM Container to keep the RPM packages up to date and security fixes applied over time!_

 The main issue for the TIM to actually run inside a Docker environment, is to provide apmpacket the data-flow the TIM workers are supposed to monitor.
 Docker however has been designed to share resources.
-This is the reason the Admin starting the TIM Container will have insert the SPAN Device to the Docker-Container, or use the generated `start_tim.sh` shell script so the container can directly "hijack" the defined SPAN interfaces on the running host.
+This is the reason the Admin starting the the TIM Container will have insert the SPAN Device into the Docker-Container, or use the generated `start_tim.sh` shell script so the container can directly "hijack" the defined SPAN interfaces on the running host.